ramblingpm/ramblingpm.github.io/_posts/2025-02-08-hello-world.md

 date:   2025-02-08 05:19:26 +0100
 categories: rambling pm
 ---
 I guess ***Hello World!*** is what every first blog post should have as a title.
-I'm not sure what exactly the future posts and pages will contain, but I do know I want to try to get some of my ramblings out of my head and at the same time work more with git and low level coding.
+I'm not sure what exactly the future posts and pages will contain, but I do know I want to try to get some of my ramblings out of my head <!--more-->  and at the same time work more with git and low level coding.

 That is why I decided to host it directly on [Github pages](https://pages.github.com/) and not somewhere else.
 The blog uses jekyll as the framework and when added as a public repository on github it automagically shares the static pages publicly to the world.